 The Nebraska Legislature has delegated authority to the Council to adopt regulations on a broad range of environmental subjects to carry out the intent of the Legislature and the purpose of specific legislative Acts.
 The Council has, for example, adopted standards applicable to air, water, and land quality to protect public health and welfare.
 In addition, the Council has adopted regulations that govern various environmental programs, practices, and procedures related to permitting sources that have the potential to discharge or emit pollutants to the environment.

-Finally, the Council serves an important role in the selection of the Director of the Department of Environmental Quality.
+Finally, the Council serves an important role in the selection of the Director of the Department of Environment and Energy.
 The Council submits a list of candidates to the Governor from which the Governor shall appoint a director who shall be experienced in air, water, and land pollution control.
 The Director is responsible for administration of the Department and the rules and regulations adopted by the Council.